ssilverman/QNEthernet/README.md

   checks `Ethernet.localIP()` for a valid IP.
 See also the new `Ethernet.waitForLocalIP(timeout)` or `Ethernet.onAddressChanged(cb)`.
 * The Arduino-style `Ethernet.begin(mac, ...)` functions all accept a NULL MAC address.
-If the address is NULL then the internal MAC address will be used.
+If the address is NULL then the internal or system default MAC address will be used.
 As well, if Ethernet fails to start then the MAC address will not be changed.
 * `EthernetServer::write(...)` functions always return the write size requested.
   This is because different clients may behave differently.
 * The examples at